clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 If you do not currently use a DKMS kernel, install it with the following steps.

-Check whether you have an lts or native kernel:
+Check whether you have an LTS or native kernel:

 .. code-block:: bash